ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/Use_Case_ClubUMLv3_CompareDiagram.md

 1. The user follows Login use case flow to access ClubUML.
 2. The user has already uploaded two valid diagrams of the same type (following UploadDiagram flow of events), and also of the same Context.
+3. The user has selected a project from the welcome page that is enabled.

 ##Flow of events##